 A “price list” for Yazidi and Christian females was issued last year by the so-called Islamic State’s Office of Money House.
-Just 24 hours after its release, Defend International Team was able to verify the authenticity of the document and a screenshot was posted on twitter by DI co-founder Dr. Widad, sparking a debate that lasted for almost a year.
-The same document has now been confirmed as genuine by the UN’s Special Representative of the Secretary-General for Sexual Violence in Conflict.
+Just 24 hours after its release, Defend International Team verified the authenticity of the document and DI co-founder posted it on twitter, sparking a debate that lasted for almost a year.
+The same document has now been confirmed genuine by the UN’s Special Representative of the Secretary-General for Sexual Violence in Conflict.

 IS “Price List” For Yazidi And Christian Females Verified By UN Official